USAF Connect App>49th Wing>K-12 School Resources

-A: It is expected that students will return to campus in the Spring to complete the NM State Assessments.
+A: It is expected that all students will be on campus in the spring to complete the NM State Assessments.

 Q: How will students be graded?

 A: Coursework will be graded by individual teachers.
-Students in elementary will be graded using Standards Based Grading (1-4) and secondary students will receive grades on the A-F scale.
+Students in K-1st will be graded using Standards Based Grading (1-4) and students 2nd-12th grades will receive grades on the A-F scale.

 Q: What non-medical mental health resources are available for students?

 A: Military students in need of non-medical mental health support services have the option of utilizing their school counselor https://sites.google.com/alamogordoschools.org/covid19/teaching-our-kids/school-counselor?authuser=0, the School-Based Military Family Life Counselors (Holloman ES and Holloman MS students only) or Military OneSource.
 Please contact LaurieAnn Goodier, CYES-School Liaison, if you need assistance.

 Q: How do I register my student for school?